TanjaKec/mws/public/media/TK_CV.knit.md

 ### WORKSHOPS DELIVERED

+*[DS Bootcamp in R](https://dsbootcampinr.netlify.app/module4/)*; InfoStud Hub, Subotica, Serbia, 03 March - 10 April 2021

+*[Reproducible Research in R](https://reproducibleresearchinr.rbind.io)*; FabLab - Social Fabricks Research Lab at West University of Timisoara, Romania, 31 March 2021

-*[Introduction to R](https://introtor.netlify.app)*; ASDA, Leeds U.K.; 18 November 2020
+*[Introduction to R](https://introtor.netlify.app)*; ASDA, Leeds U.K., 18 November 2020

-*[Build a website with blogdown in R](https://websiteinr.netlify.app)*; The European R Users Meeting, eRum 2020, Milan, Italy; 17-20 June 2020
+*[Build a website with blogdown in R](https://websiteinr.netlify.app)*; The European R Users Meeting, eRum 2020, Milan, Italy, 17-20 June 2020

-*[DS Bootcamp in R](http://dsbootcamp.rbind.io)*; InfoStud, Subotica, Serbia; 07-14 March 2020
+*[DS Bootcamp in R](http://dsbootcamp.rbind.io)*; InfoStud Hub, Subotica, Serbia, 07-14 March 2020

-*[Open Data Challenge](https://ohsa.netlify.app)*; Open Heroines, Belgrade, Serbia; 09 March 2020
+*[Open Data Challenge](https://ohsa.netlify.app)*; Open Heroines, Belgrade, Serbia, 09 March 2020

+*[Reproducible Research in R](https://reproducibleresearchinr.rbind.io)*; Belgrade Open School, Belgrade, Serbia, 30 January 2020

-*[R-Toolbox for Journalism](https://rtoolbox.netlify.com/en/)*; USAID Balkan Media Assistance Program (BMAP), Belggrade, Serbia; December 2019 - June 2020.
+*[R-Toolbox for Journalism](https://rtoolbox.netlify.com/en/)*; USAID Balkan Media Assistance Program (BMAP), Belgrade, Serbia, December 2019 - June 2020

-*[Reproducible Research in R](https://reproducibleresearchinr.rbind.io)*; University of Belgrade, Belgrade, Serbia; 12 November 2019 and Belgrade Open School, Belgrade, Serbia, 30 January 2020.

-*[Responding to analysis and communication: Data science the R way](https://github.com/RLadiesBelgrade/DSC5_RWS/blob/master/DSRWay.html)*; DSC 5.0, Data Science Conference 5.0, Belgrade, Serbia; 17 November 2019
+*[Responding to analysis and communication: Data science the R way](https://github.com/RLadiesBelgrade/DSC5_RWS/blob/master/DSRWay.html)*; DSC 5.0, Data Science Conference 5.0, Belgrade, Serbia, 17 November 2019

-*[Open Data Challenge](https://datachallengewithr.rbind.io)*; UNDP Serbia: The Autumn Data School, Mokrin, Serbia; 29-31 October 2019
+*[Open Data Challenge](https://datachallengewithr.rbind.io)*; UNDP Serbia: The Autumn Data School, Mokrin, Serbia, 29-31 October 2019

-*[RBootcam](http://rbootcamp.rbind.io/)*; UNDP Serbia: Open Data - Open Opportunities, Belgrade, Serbia; 14-16 May 2019
+*[RBootcam](http://rbootcamp.rbind.io/)*; UNDP Serbia: Open Data - Open Opportunities, Belgrade, Serbia, 14-16 May 2019

 *Are you a blogger yet?
-Build your website using R, RStudio and blogdown package*; Women in Data Science Conference, Subotica, Serbia; 25 April 2019
+Build your website using R, RStudio and blogdown package*; Women in Data Science Conference, Subotica, Serbia, 25 April 2019

-*klikR: Development of skills for processing open data in R*; UNDP Serbia: Open Data - Open Opportunities, Novi Sad, Serbia;  07 April 2019
+*klikR: Development of skills for processing open data in R*; UNDP Serbia: Open Data - Open Opportunities, Novi Sad, Serbia, 07 April 2019

-*Data Democracy - Power to the people*; UNDP Serbia: Open Data - Open Opportunities, Subotica, Serbia; 04 April 2019
+*Data Democracy - Power to the people*; UNDP Serbia: Open Data - Open Opportunities, Subotica, Serbia, 04 April 2019

-*Data Democracy: How to Shiny?*; R-Ladies Belgrade, Belgrade, Serbia; 03 April 2019
+*Data Democracy: How to Shiny?*; R-Ladies Belgrade, Belgrade, Serbia, 03 April 2019

-*Build your website using R, RStudio and blogdown package*; Northwest Universities R Day, Manchester, UK; 31 October 2018
+*Build your website using R, RStudio and blogdown package*; Northwest Universities R Day, Manchester, UK, 31 October 2018

-*Dynamic Documents with `R` Markdown*; R-Ladies Belgrade, Belgrade, Serbia; 20 June 2018
+*Dynamic Documents with `R` Markdown*; R-Ladies Belgrade, Belgrade, Serbia, 20 June 2018

-*Responding to analysis and communication: Data science the `R` way*; Enter Conference 2018, Belgrade, Serbia; 26 April 2018
+*Responding to analysis and communication: Data science the `R` way*; Enter Conference 2018, Belgrade, Serbia, 26 April 2018

-*Building Shiny Apps and Playing with open data: Exploratory data analysis*; The First Open Data Week in Serbia, Belgrade, Serbia; 11 March 2018
+*Building Shiny Apps and Playing with open data: Exploratory data analysis*; The First Open Data Week in Serbia, Belgrade, Serbia, 11 March 2018

-*Data Wrangling and Visualisation*; R-Ladies Belgrade, Belgrade, Serbia; 13 Februar 2018
+*Data Wrangling and Visualisation*; R-Ladies Belgrade, Belgrade, Serbia, 13 February 2018

-*Why `R`?* An illustration through the use of `ggplota` and `magic`; R-Ladies Belgrade, Belgrade, Serbia; 20 December 2017
+*Why `R`?* An illustration through the use of `ggplota` and `magic`; R-Ladies Belgrade, Belgrade, Serbia, 20 December 2017

-*Tidy your `R`!*; R-Ladies Manchester, Manchester, UK;  17 October 2017
+*Tidy your `R`!*; R-Ladies Manchester, Manchester, UK, 17 October 2017

-*Tools we use in a Data Science project*;  R-Ladies Manchester, Manchester, UK; 26 September 2017
+*Tools we use in a Data Science project*; R-Ladies Manchester, Manchester, UK, 26 September 2017

-*`blogdown`: Creating Websites with `R` Markdown*; R-Ladies Manchester, Manchester, UK; 05 July 2017
+*`blogdown`: Creating Websites with `R` Markdown*; R-Ladies Manchester, Manchester, UK, 05 July 2017

-*Developing Shiny Apps*; R-Ladies Manchester, Manchester, UK; 10 May 2017
+*Developing Shiny Apps*; R-Ladies Manchester, Manchester, UK, 10 May 2017

-*Fundamental Concepts of `R`*; R-Ladies Manchester, Manchester, UK; 14 December 2016
+*Fundamental Concepts of `R`*; R-Ladies Manchester, Manchester, UK, 14 December 2016

-*Developing Graphs in `R`* UCLan's Learning and Teaching Conference 2016, University of Central lancashire, Preston, UK; 24 June 2016
+*Developing Graphs in `R`* UCLan's Learning and Teaching Conference 2016, University of Central lancashire, Preston, UK, 24 June 2016

+### PROJECTS

+- COVID-19 SR Visualisation in R, March 2020 - present; a data analysis report concerning the visualisation of the COVID-19 virus within the Republic of Serbia
+- RToolbox: a winning project at the 2nd Media Innovation Lab, November 2019 - June 2020; in partnership with InterNews and USAID, a platform with teaching and learning material for statistical computing and visualisation, that could enhance data analysis and the reporting process for data journalism
+- Mentor on the project “Data and Practice”, November 2018 - March 2019; in collaboration with the Institute for Public Health of Serbia “Dr Milan Jovanovic Batut” and UNDP Serbia
+- Machine Learning Life Cycle for the problem of shipper-carrier pricing, June-September 2018; in partnership with Vibe Network, Belgrade
+- Design and development of web application teaching tools for Statistics using R and Shiny, May-June 2017
+- Design and development of a Vernacular Eco Index (VEI) Shiny Dashboard: data mapping and visualisation, 2016 - 2017; in collaboration with Manchester School of Architecture
+- Study on a cluster of alternative healing techniques for chronic rheumatic disease, 2013 - 2017; in collaboration with Wrightington, Wigan and Leigh NHS Foundation Trust
+- Developing an assessment tool through resilient vernacular technologies for the development of European regions, 2013 - 2016; in collaboration with Manchester School of Architecture
+- Assessment of clinical effectiveness of adjunctive homeopathic treatment for patients with Rheumatoid Arthritis, 2012 - date; in collaboration with Wrightington, Wigan and Leigh NHS Foundation Trust
+- The Evolution of the Boka Kotorska as a Sustainable Urban Ecological Entity, 2012 - 2013; in collaboration with School of Art, Design and Performance, UCLan
+- Constructing The Reference Growth Charts for Saudi Arabian Children and Adolescents, 2006 - 2011; in collaboration with King Saud University, Riyadh
+- Antagonistic relationships between fungi and nematodes, February-July 2011; in collaboration with Institute for Plant Protection and Environment, Belgrade
+- Comparisons of growth and adiposity of children with atopic dermatitis with the UK population values, 2005; in collaboration with Academic Unit of Child Health, Booth Hall Children's Hospital, University of Manchester
+- Analysis of suicides using methods of multivariate statistics, 1998; in collaboration with the Faculty of Organizational Science, University of Belgrade

+  #### Key functions performed:
+    * Provide statistical expertise in the design of research projecst, focusing on the main issues such as clarification of the research objectives, hypotheses and basic study design
+   *	Present and negotiate the project proposal at the Medical Ethical Committee panel
+   * Participation in the writing of the grant proposals by providing sample size/power calculations and justification and description of the experiment design
+   * Extract, manage, organise and tidy data into appropriate formats for analysis
+   * Implement the planned data analysis to meet the project's objectives using `R` and other software packages for data analysis as required
+   * Prepare and present formal written reports summarising and interpreting the study results using graphs and tables together with explanations of the statistical methods used

+### RESEARCH

+My research work has developed my knowledge and skills within the area of statistical modelling and statistical computing, which are now regarded as practical tools for researchers.
+As such, the area of my research enhances the opportunities for cross discipline research projects.

+A part of my PhD research focused on the study of a kernel smooth bootstrap method for assessing the accuracy of a quantile parametric regression function estimate, based on estimation of the conditional variance function.
+The study examines a variety of approaches to estimate the conditional variance function.
+These include the adaptation of GLMs as well as non-parametric regression based estimation, which are assessed under various data structures simulated in *R*, a public domain language for data analysis.

+To validate the proposed bootstrap method I have carried out extensive simulation studies.
+The performance of the proposed method has also been compared with many other existing methods, which requires substantial statistical knowledge and high level computational skills.

+Apart from statistical modelling, my interests are also in the area of statistical computing and data visualisations, which can make exploring data feel more compelling.
+Interactive visualisation can be an effective way of engaging an audience who might not otherwise care about the topic or data at hand.

+In general, I find joy in analysing complex data sets to create clear and compelling reports, visualisations, and interactive apps.
+I love to write educational materials to develop data literacy.

+### RESEARCH GRANTS and AWARDS

+- Research Fund, UCLan, 2016$;$ to be spent on research related activities that can make a difference to a research project or grant application
+- College Project Fund, 2015$;$ to provide leverage within schools to develop innovative projects and to progress ideas and to unlock potential for which funding is proving to be a barrier; Project: "Data Science Initiative"
+- Homoeopathic Pharmacy UK and NHS funding, 2014$;$ to assist research into rheumatism and arthritis; Project: "Assessment of clinical effectiveness of adjunctive homoeopathic treatment for patients with Rheumatoid Arthritis"
+- Livesey Research Awards, UCLan, 2009$;$ 6 months sabbatical leave and research funding
+- King Abdul Aziz City for Science and Technology, 2006: KACST fund$;$ Constructing Growth Charts for Saudi Arabian Children and Adolescents

 ### POSTER PRESENTATIONS

-T. Kecojevic. *Shiny App: Bootstrap to Comprehend Statistical Significance*, Advances in Data Science; Data Science Institute of the University of Manchester, UK; 15-16 May 2017
+T. Kecojevic. *Shiny App: Bootstrap to Comprehend Statistical Significance*, Advances in Data Science; Data Science Institute of the University of Manchester, UK, 15-16 May 2017

 ### CONFERENCE MODERATION

+Programme moderator; WiDS CEE 2021, Central and Eastern Europe 2021, 08 March 2021

-Keynote moderator; keynote speaker Amelia McNamara *Speaking R*, useR!2020 Conference; The 16th International R Users Meeting; St. Louis, USA and Munich, Germany; 09 July 2020
+Keynote moderator; keynote speaker Amelia McNamara *Speaking R*, useR!2020 Conference; The 16th International R Users Meeting; St. Louis, USA and Munich, Germany, 09 July 2020

-Programme moderator; WiDS Subotica Conference 2019, Serbia; 25 April 2019
+Programme moderator; WiDS Subotica Conference 2019, Serbia, 25 April 2019

 ### CONFERENCE PARTICIPATION

-useR!2020 Conference; The 16th International R Users Meeting; St. Louis, USA and Munich, Germany; July 2020
+useR!2020 Conference; The 16th International R Users Meeting; St. Louis, USA and Munich, Germany, July 2020

-eRum 2020 Conference; The European R Users Meeting, Milan, Italy; 17-20 June 2020
+eRum 2020 Conference; The European R Users Meeting, Milan, Italy, 17-20 June 2020

-WiDS Subotica Conference 2020, Serbia; 29 April 2020
+WiDS Subotica Conference 2020, Serbia, 29 April 2020

-DSC 5.0, Data Science Conference 5.0, Belgrade, Serbia; 18-20 November 2019
+DSC 5.0, Data Science Conference 5.0, Belgrade, Serbia, 18-20 November 2019

-WiDS Subotica Conference 2019, Serbia; 25 April 2019
+WiDS Subotica Conference 2019, Serbia, 25 April 2019

 DSC 4.0, Data Science Conference 4.0, Belgrade, Serbia, 18-19 September 2018

-eRum 2018 Conference; The European R Users Meeting, Budapest, Hungary; 14-16 May 2018
+eRum 2018 Conference; The European R Users Meeting, Budapest, Hungary, 14-16 May 2018

-Enter Conference 2018; Belgrade, Serbia; 25-26 April 2018
+Enter Conference 2018; Belgrade, Serbia, 25-26 April 2018

-Advances in Data Science; Data Science Institute of the University of Manchester, UK; 15-16 May 201
+Advances in Data Science; Data Science Institute of the University of Manchester, UK; 15-16 May 2017

-useR!2016 Conference; The 12th International R Users Meeting; Stanford University, Stanford, California, USA; 27-30 June 2016
+useR!2016 Conference; The 12th International R Users Meeting; Stanford University, Stanford, California, USA, 27-30 June 2016

 UCLan's Learning and Teaching Conference 2016, Preston, UK, 23-24 June 2016

-Applied Statistics 2012 International Conference -- AS2012; Ribno, Bled, Slovenia; 23-26 September 2012
+Applied Statistics 2012 International Conference -- AS2012; Ribno, Bled, Slovenia, 23-26 September 2012

-useR!2012 Conference; The 8th International R Users Meeting; Vanderbilt University, Nashville, Tennessee, USA; 12-15 June 2012
+useR!2012 Conference; The 8th International R Users Meeting; Vanderbilt University, Nashville, Tennessee, USA, 12-15 June 2012

-Conference on Quantitative Social Science Research Using R, Fordham University, New York, USA; 18-19 June 2009
+Conference on Quantitative Social Science Research Using R, Fordham University, New York, USA, 18-19 June 2009

 Cemmap, ESRC Econometric Study Group, Workshop on Quantile Regression, London, UK; 1-2 June, 2009